myraileen/GA-SEI-TV/README.md

   * Rater: component to enable users to rate movies

 ## Time Frames
-Time frames are also key in the development cycle.
-You have limited time to code all phases of the game.
-Your estimates can then be used to evalute game possibilities based on time needed and the actual time you have before game must be submitted.
-It's always best to pad the time by a few hours so that you account for the unknown so add and additional hour or two to each component to play it safe.
-Also, put a gif at the top of your Readme before you pitch, and you'll get a panda prize.

 | Component | Priority | Estimated Time | Time Invetsted | Actual Time |
 | --- | :---: |  :---: | :---: | :---: |